Kota Shrine Akihiko Tamaki Shoji

 Interview day: April 13, 2018 Interviewer: Public information public hearing staff Sakaguchi

 Making is frugal.
 When you are in the precinct, you forget the image of the Niseko area such as inbound and condo, and notice that gorgeousness and traditional something are fused together.
 When I beat the company office, Akihiko Tamaki who is a priest accepted him warmly.

 Shinto priests are also immigrants.
 His career is interesting.
 Saitama was born, but due to the work of his father he repeated five times relocation with Hyogo, Tokyo, Mexico, Bahrain etc. In high school days he has studied abroad in Shizuoka, Canada.
 After that, even if I enter Tokyo Keizai University, I will travel around about 40 countries.

-From the experiences then I was interested in Shinto, the backbone of Japanese culture, re-enrolled at Kokugakuin University, and learned comparative religious studies and acquired priestess qualifications.
-After that he served as a priest at Meiji Shrine for 10 years, suddenly decided to move to Niseko town.
-What was the deciding factor of migration?
+From that time, she became interested in Shinto, the foundation of Japanese culture, and re-entered Kokugakuin University, gaining the priesthood qualification while studying comparative religion.
+After that, he served as a priest at Meiji Shrine for 10 years, and suddenly decided to move to Niseko Town.
+What was the deciding factor for immigration?

 "A piece of photograph was the trigger"

 However, in the huge and traditional-oriented organization called Meiji Shrine, it is very difficult to "protect" and to tackle new things at the same time.
 "Everything in the world is changing all the time."
 With his own stance of changing how it should change, the days when I asked myself to ask "what is defending" continued.
 A piece of picture jumped in front of me like that.
 "Mt.
 Yotei" rising in the ground where lush pasture spreads.

 "The chance was really a piece of photograph - if you asked why you were immigrated, there was a feeling that you could be afflicted with Niseko, there is only the feeling that you feel like being called."